DannyRuchtie/DRaft/README.md

 ```

 Use this to:
-- Show DRaft status in your editor's status bar
+- Show SoloDev status in your editor's status bar
 - Display recent commit groups in a sidebar
 - Trigger notifications on cycle completion